NOUR-OMAR/InMemoryDB-WebApp/README.md

 constructor when creating a new instance, this allows for an easier code scalability when new requirements are needed in the project.

    b.
-Implementation : since I used spring boot framework ,Dependency Injection is a fundamental aspect of the Spring framework, through which the Spring container “injects” objects into other objects or “dependencies”.
-Simply put, this allows for loose coupling of components and moves the responsibility of managing components onto the container. for example :
+Implementation : since I used spring boot ,Dependency Injection is a fundamental aspect of the Spring framework, through which the Spring container “injects” objects into other objects or “dependencies”.
+Simply put, this allows for loose coupling of components and moves the responsibility of managing components onto the container.

+  for example :
   1- Constructor-Based Dependency Injection: In the case of constructor-based dependency injection, the container will invoke a constructor with arguments each representing a dependency we want to set.
 Spring resolves each argument primarily by type, followed by name of the attribute, and index for disambiguation.
 Let's see the configuration of a bean and its dependencies using annotations: